isomerpages/moe-etd-tflb/pages/21CC Navigator.md

 <p></p>
 <p>-----------------</p>
 <h2>Our Innovation</h2>
-<p>21CC Navigator has a learning package on SLS that comprises a 6 E21CC
+<p>21CC Navigator is a learning package on SLS that comprises a 6 E21CC Quests*
-Quests* and a Welcome Guide to support teachers in kickstarting the development of E21CC.
+and a Welcome Guide to support teachers in kickstarting the development of E21CC.
 Assign it to your students as home-based learning or complete the quests in class to help raise students' awareness of the E21CC.
 <br>